Lynxmotion/LSS-ROS2-Arms/README.md

 ```
 * Note: For the 5DoF version add an extra - 6.8

-3. Now you are able to plan the trajectories using MoveIt2 and executing them with real hardware
+3. Now you are able to plan the trajectories using MoveIt2 and execute them with real hardware

 <p align="center">
   <img src="https://github.com/geraldinebc/tb4_lss_tests/blob/main/images/5dof_real_control.gif" width="600px"/>